SELinuxProject/selinux/secilc/docs/cil_default_object_statements.md

 defaultrange
 ------------

-Allows the default level or range to be taken from the source or target context when computing a new context for the object [`class`](cil_class_and_permission_statements.md#class) identifier.
-Requires policy version 27.
+Allows the default level or range to be taken from the source, target, or both contexts when computing a new context for the object [`class`](cil_class_and_permission_statements.md#class) identifier.
+Requires policy version 27. glblub as the default requires policy version 32.

 **Statement definition:**

-    (defaultrange class_id default range)
+    (defaultrange class_id default <range>)

 **Where:**